RoelN/ChromaCheck/README.md

 # ChromaCheck

+**This stuff is still in progress! :)** Feature test to check if browsers support one of the [color font formats](http://pixelambacht.nl/2014/multicolor-fonts/).

+## How it works

-Feature test to check browsers for color font support.
-We do this by rendering our color glyphs to canvas, and then read out the pixels to see if we have any color.
+We test for color font support by rendering color glyphs to canvas, and then readinh out the pixels to see if we have any color.
+Due to a bug in the current versions of Firefox (41 till 46, at least, see [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1209480) and [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1237640)), we don't use `fillText()` but stick our font in an SVG image.

-## Text on canvas

-Use `fillText()` to render text to canvas.

-**Safari** on OSX renders SBIX color glyph :)

-**Firefox** on OSX doesn't render any color glyphs.
-For Firefox 41 and up this is expected ([there is a bug in Skia that prevents color glyphs from being rendered](https://bugzilla.mozilla.org/show_bug.cgi?id=1209480)).
-Problem is, in Firefox 46 (current nightly), this is fixed and color fonts installed on OS work fine, but loaded through `@font-face` don't.

-**Chrome/Opera** on OSX doesn't render any color glyphs.
-This is not a bug, Chrome doesn't support any color font format.

-**Internet Explorer 11** on Windows 8.1 renders COLR/CPAL glyph :)

-## Text in SVG, rendered to Canvas

-To avoid problems with `fillText()` we can also render an SVG _with the testfont embedded_ to `canvas`.

-**Safari** on OSX renders nothing at all.

-**Firefox** on OSX and Windows renders SVG-in-OpenType and COLR/CPAL color glyphs :)

-**Chrome/Opera** on OSX doesn't render any color glyphs.
-This is not a bug, Chrome doesn't support any color font format.

-**Internet Explorer 11** on Windows 8.1 renders COLR/CPAL glyph :)

 ## Todo

-- Put HTML with the test font applied in an SVG `foreighObject`
-- Add a control character to the test font to make 100% sure the font is rendered
-- Avoid the `setTimeout` hack with the `fillText()` method
 - Add Google CBDT/CBLC table to test font
 - Move back to WOFF for the format of the test font (it's TTF now)
-- Color glyph not rendering in Firefox 46 is a bug, report it as such
 - Optimize font (see Bram Stein's Nanofont and use pyftsubset), and compress to WOFF

 ## Observations, findings and nuggets of "hey, didn't know that"